 — Shailendra Hindu, Bajrang Dal member

-“He said that the car had black film on the windows and then looked at me with his hands folded,” said Mishra after his three-minute meeting with Kaushik.
+“He said that the car had black film on the windows and then looked at me with folded hands,” said Mishra after his three-minute meeting with Kaushik.
 A saffron flag with a painting of the Hindu god Ram hangs from the door of his apartment.

 ‘A devout Hindu’

-On 27 August, while the Mishra family was in Prayagraj for Aryan’s cremation, the father received a call from the police.
-“They suspected that cow vigilantes were involved in the killing,” he said.
-A “devout Hindu from Ayodhya”, Mishra refused to believe it and requested the police to withhold the information.
+On 27 August, the Mishra family was in Prayagraj for Aryan’s cremation when the father received a call from the police.
+“They suspected the involvement of cow vigilantes,” he said.
+As a “devout Hindu from Ayodhya,” Mishra refused to believe it and requested that the police withhold the information and arrange a meeting with Kaushik.
+Since then, he has been unable to make sense of that ‘confession.’

-“Kaushik told me that a car with black-tinted windows in the middle of a deserted road is usually a smuggler carrying cows to Palwal or Nuh,” said Mishra.
-By way of explanation, Kaushik reportedly told the father that the tinted windows did not let him see who was inside the car and he shot blindly at the vehicle.
+“Kaushik told me that a car with black-tinted windows in the middle of a deserted road is usually a smuggler transporting cows to Palwal or Nuh,” said Mishra.
+To explain, Kaushik reportedly told the father that the tinted windows prevented him from seeing who was inside the car, so he shot blindly at the vehicle.

 (Accused) Kaushik told me that a car with black-tinted windows in the middle of a deserted road is usually a smuggler carrying cows to Palwal or Nuh